Doyon Foundation Competitive Scholarships

 Tourism, Business Management

-Tanana Chiefs Conference Health Competitive Scholarship
+Tanana Chiefs Conference Health Competitive Award

 Health Care

-to make the scholarship possible.
+In 2011, Tanana Chiefs Conference was instrumental in the establishment of the health competitive award at Doyon Foundation, and donates annually to make the scholarship possible.
 Health care continues to be a fast-growing and very important industry in Alaska.
-This scholarship is intended to support
+This scholarship is intended to support students as they work to attain the education they need to serve Alaska’s health care needs.

-Natural Resources Competitive Scholarship
+Natural Resources Competitive Award

 This scholarship was established by the Doyon, Limited lands department and is available to full-time students who are studying areas related to resource management.
+Fields of study could include forestry, mining, geology, resource economics, applied land management, engineering or natural resources management.